open-component-model/ocm/docs/pluginreference/plugin_valuemergehandler_execute.md

 - **<code>inbound</code>** *any*

   The value to merge into.
-THis value is based on the original inbound value.
+This value is based on the original inbound value.

 This action has to provide an execution result as JSON string on *stdout*.
 It has the following fields: